 - 30 ml carrier oil or unscented lotion of your choice

-- 7 drops each of lavender and jasmine EOs
+- 7 drops each of lavender and jasmine essential oils

-Mix the EOs with the lotion or carrier oil of your choice and store the blend in a dark glass bottle away from direct heat and sunlight.
+Mix the essential oils with the lotion or carrier oil of your choice and store the blend in a dark glass bottle away from direct heat and sunlight.
 Use as you would any massage oil or lotion but on the soles of the feet.

 No time to make up your own concoction, why not try the L’orpur Foot Therapy Gel.